 - Mix all ingredient in a 5 quart pot over medium heat and cook, stirring often, until mixture is a thick dough consistency, and no longer sticky.
 Scoop out on a cookie sheet to cool before playing with it.

-And here’s the free printable tag so you can make your own playdough gifts!
+And here’s the free printable tag so you can make your own homemade playdough gift!